Prediction Markets

 Prediction Markets vs. Stock Markets

-Prediction markets share things in common with stock market trading, but there are nuances to understand.
+Prediction markets share some features with stock market trading, but there are nuances to understand.
 The table below gives you a side-by-side comparison of key aspects of both.

 Category